Noun:

 4: cool, unresponsive psychologically cool and unenthusiastic; unfriendly or unresponsive or showing dislike; "relations were cool and polite"; "a cool reception"; "cool to the idea of higher taxes"

-5: unqualified, cool (used of a number or sum) without exaggeration or qualification; "a cool million bucks"
+5: cool, unqualified (used of a number or sum) without exaggeration or qualification; "a cool million bucks"

-6: fashionable, cool, stylish fashionable and attractive at the time; often skilled or socially adept; "he's a cool dude"; "that's cool"; "Mary's dress is really cool"; "it's not cool to arrive at a party too early"
+6: stylish, cool, fashionable fashionable and attractive at the time; often skilled or socially adept; "he's a cool dude"; "that's cool"; "Mary's dress is really cool"; "it's not cool to arrive at a party too early"